How Long Do Night Sweats Last After Alcohol Detox?

 Additional contributors that can cause you to experience night sweats include the use of certain prescription drugs, low blood sugar, and other alcohol withdrawal symptoms.

-For more information about alcohol detox and how to find an alcohol detox program near you, call our helpline to connect with one of our staff members today.
+For more information about alcohol detox and how to find an alcohol detox program near you, contact the Substance Abuse and Mental Health Services Administration (SAMHSA) or browse our directory.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.